-- Demonstrate financial need (for most programs). - Be a U.S. citizen or an eligible noncitizen. - Have a valid Social Security number. - Be registered with the Selective Service if you are a male. - Be enrolled or accepted for enrollment as a regular student in an eligible certificate program. - Be enrolled at least half-time to be eligible for Direct Loan Program funds. - Maintain satisfactory academic progress. - Sign statements on the FAFSA (that you are not in default and that the aid will be used only for educational purposes. - Have a High School Diploma or GED.
+- Demonstrate financial need (for most programs). - Be a U.S. citizen or an eligible noncitizen. - Have a valid Social Security number. - Be enrolled or accepted for enrollment as a regular student in an eligible certificate program. - Be enrolled at least half-time to be eligible for Direct Loan Program funds. - Maintain Satisfactory Academic Progress. - Sign statements on the FAFSA (that you are not in default and that the aid will be used only for educational purposes. - Have a High School Diploma or GED.

-Please bear in mind that federal student loans are real loans, just like car loans or mortgages.
+Please bear in mind that federal direct student loans are real loans, just like car loans or mortgages.
 You must repay a student loan even if your financial circumstances become difficult.
 Your student loans cannot be canceled because you didn't get the education or job you expected, or because you didn't complete your education (unless you couldn't complete your education because your school closed).
 For more information regarding the repayment of your loans, please go to https://studentaid.gov/manage-loans/repayment/plans.

-Students must meet requirements of satisfactory progress to maintain eligibility for Financial Assistance/Title IV Programs.
+Students must meet requirements of Satisfactory Academic Progress to maintain eligibility for Financial Assistance/Title IV Programs.